open-ephys/gui-docs/_sources/User-Manual/Plugins/Neuropixels-PXI.rst.txt

 #. **Custom port names:** Probe names are assigned by port/dock.
 This is useful if you have probes placed in a particular physical configuration, and always want a probe in a certain position to have the same name, regardless of which other probes are connected.

-#. **Custom probe names:** Porbe names are assigned by serial number.
+#. **Custom probe names:** Probe names are assigned by serial number.
 This is useful if you have probes chronically implanted and would like to associate the subject ID with a particular probe.

 .. caution:: All stream names *must* be unique for a given plugin.
 Currently, it's possible to inadvertently assign the same name to multiple probes, either by using the same port-specific or probe-specific names across basestations.
 Name conflicts must be checked manually in order to prevent crashes when starting recording.